cheick-hub/public_work/README.md

 - `Automatic_research_paper_clustering` : this directory contains all the necessary in order to automatically cluster new research papers from `arxiv.org`.
 The articles are scrapped, embedded, then clustered.
 Results are exposed on a local server.
 (Documentation in progress 😅)

-- `FOFANA_NIVET_dgl_presentation.html` : this file show semi-supervised learning with a classification task on a knowledge graph(`Karate Club dataset`) by using a graph neural network.
+- `FOFANA_NIVET_dgl_presentation.ipynb` : this file show semi-supervised learning with a classification task on a knowledge graph(`Karate Club dataset`) by using a graph neural network.

 - `Neural_MF.html` : this file contains a benchmark between three deep learning models on the task of infering users opinions(ratings).
 This is based on matrix factorisation in recommender systems on the well-know dataset `movielens`.
 (Interpretation in progress 😅)